vibansal/HapCUT2/UPDATES.md

 ## Updates and Announcements:

+#### March 24, 2020

+New release of HapCUT2 with following updates:

+1. uses fast logsum approximation for likelihood calculation that speeds up HapCUT2 by 6-7 times
+2. fixes bugs in extracthairs for PacBio CCS/HiFi reads
+3. several other bug fixes
+4. uses htslib for reading bam files

 #### April 4, 2019

 New release of HapCUT2 with updates to local realignment for long read allelotyping and ability to process specific genomic regions (--region option in extractHAIRS).